HaydenDekker/spring-security-with-vaadin/README.md

 * Didn’t use the two maven repos, just a signle spring spring-boot-starter-security
 * Didn’t use the ErrorMVCAutoConfiguration.class, not sure what this did.
-* Didn't use anyRequest permited, as vaadin takes care of auth.
+* Didn't use anyRequest authenticated, as vaadin takes care of auth.
 * SecurityConfiguration.class - Added a check for the datasource approved users and if not present an Admin is created.

 Step 5 - fine-grained-access-control